facelessuser/bracex/docs/src/markdown/index.md

     then our implementation is compared against the results Bash gives.
 There are a few cases where we have purposely deviated.
 For instance, we are not handling Bash's command line inputs, so we are not giving special meaning to back ticks and quotes at this time.

+    On the command line Bracex can handle more expansions than Bash itself.

 More Examples: